-In Fes, pronounced not with a Z sound but a snakelike S, it’s all about the riad, and somehow despite maintaining a Moroccan feel, each is totally unique from the last.
-Riad Fes, a Relais & Chateaux boutique property, is a prime address, perfect for couples who appreciate chic, intricate design and mouthwatering cuisine (there’s also a Zen pool and gorgeous wine bar).
-Palais Amani, meanwhile, is all sumptuous Moroccan rugs and impeccable tile work, carved wood and stained glass; the 17th century structure boasts a new rooftop eatery and cooking workshop space.
-For an endless supply of curiosities, try Karawan Riad, featuring curated antiques and Instagrammable vignettes in its romantic rooms and intimate spaces.
+In Fes—pronounced not with a Z sound but a snakelike S—it’s all about the riad, and somehow despite maintaining a Moroccan feel, each is totally unique from the last.
+Riad Fes, a Relais & Châteaux boutique property, is a prime address, perfect for couples who appreciate chic, intricate design and mouthwatering cuisine (there’s also a Zen pool and gorgeous wine bar).
+Palais Amani, meanwhile, is all sumptuous Moroccan rugs and impeccable tile work, carved wood, and stained glass.
+The 17th-century structure boasts a new rooftop eatery and cooking workshop space.
+For an endless supply of curiosities, try Karawan Riad, which features curated antiques and Instagrammable vignettes in its romantic rooms and intimate spaces.

-Another can’t miss of the north is the Blue City, officially named Chefchaouen.
+Another can’t-miss of the north is the Blue City, officially named Chefchaouen.
 (You’ve probably seen it on IG.)
-Imagine Santorini if instead of white it were coated in all shades of blue.
-The effect on this 15th century town is magical, and lovers could spend an entire day wandering the twisting passageways hand in hand, taking photos along the way.
-Active types can also hike to the Akchor waterfall a 45-minute taxi ride away.
+Imagine Santorini—if instead of white, it was coated in all shades of blue.
+The effect on this 15th-century town is magical, and lovers could spend an entire day wandering the twisting passageways hand in hand, taking photos along the way.
+Active types can also hike to the Akchour waterfalls, a 45-minute taxi ride away.

-Of course, Marrakech should figure into any honeymoon for at least a day or two.
-Besides cute rooftop restaurants in the busy medina such as Nomad and Cafe des Epices, there is lots of shopping from the medina (make sure to bargain: start by offering less than half of the quoted price) to boutiques like 33 Majorelle, across the street from the famous blue gardens and just-opened Musée Yves Saint Laurent Marrakech, both well worth a spin.
-The bustling city offers plenty of attractions—Maison de la Photographie is a cool stop, and Villa des Orangers (a Relais & Chateaux spot, too) in the medina has an Eden-like quality aided by African decor, a large pool and impeccable food.
+Of course, a day or two in Marrakech should be figured into any honeymoon.
+Besides cute rooftop restaurants in the busy medina, such as Nomad and Café Des Épices, there's no shortage of shopping in boutiques like 33 Majorelle.
+(Make sure to bargain: Start by offering less than half of the quoted price.)
+Don't miss the famous blue gardens and the Musée Yves Saint Laurent Marrakech—they are both equally deserving of a stop.
+The bustling city offers plenty of attractions: Maison de la Photographie is a cool stop, and Villa des Orangers (a Relais & Châteaux spot, too) in the medina has an Eden-like quality aided by African decor, a large pool, and impeccable food.